TCR Touring Car Racing.

 A wildly popular format around the world.

-Wildly popular around the world, TCR was launched as a cost-effective touring car racing alternative in 2014.
-The category delivers some of the most exciting motor racing anywhere, thanks to its level playing field amongst a wide range of car manufacturers.
+TCR was launched as a cost-effective touring car racing alternative in 2014.
+It delivers some of the most exciting motor racing anywhere, thanks to its level playing field amongst a wide range of car manufacturers.
 There are 16 international, national or regional TCR series.

 Hyundai i30 N TCR.